bounswe/bounswe2022group9/deliverables/CMPE451_Customer_Presentation_Milestone_1/Milestone-Group-Review.md

-Your milestone report must include at least the following:
-1. Executive Summary: Summary of the project status and any changes that are planned for moving forward.
+### 1. Executive Summary

+In this part, we will summarize the current status of the project for each team and we will mention about the changes that we planned for moving forward.
+Firstly, at the beginning of this semester we divided into three subgroups as frontend, backend and mobile.
+We revised the things we did in CMPE352 and reshaped our project plan according to our needs.
+Now, after our first customer presentation, we achieved some of our goals and presented it to our customers.
+Below, you can find the status of the project and changes in the plan for each subgroup.

+* Frontend
+* Backend
+* Mobile

-2. List and status of deliverables.
+### 2. List and Status of Deliverables
-3. Evaluation of the status of deliverables and its impact on your project plan.
+### 3. Evaluation of the status of deliverables and its impact on your project plan
-4. Evaluation of tools and processes you have used to manage your team project.
+### 4. Evaluation of tools and processes you have used to manage your team project.

     i) Meeting formats: every wednesday @22.00 @Discord